 Minocycline is a synthetic tetracycline antibiotic primarily used to treat bacterial infections.
-It belongs to the broad-spectrum antibiotics, targeting various Gram-positive and Gram-negative bacteria.
-Common applications include acne, sexually transmitted diseases (such as gonorrhea), and certain severe infections (such as brucellosis).
-Its characteristic features include strong tissue penetration, allowing it to exert antibacterial effects deep within tissues, making it suitable for cases where other antibiotics are ineffective.
+It belongs to the broad-spectrum antibiotics class, targeting a variety of Gram-positive and Gram-negative bacteria.
+Common applications include acne, sexually transmitted infections (such as gonorrhea), and certain severe infections (such as brucellosis).
+Its features include strong tissue penetration, allowing it to exert antibacterial effects deep within tissues, making it suitable for cases where other antibiotics are ineffective.

-This medication kills pathogens by inhibiting bacterial protein synthesis and has a long-lasting effect, requiring only once-daily dosing.
+This medication works by inhibiting bacterial protein synthesis to kill pathogens.
+It has a long-lasting effect, requiring only once-daily dosing.
 However, it may disrupt beneficial microbiota and should be used under medical supervision.
-Special populations (such as pregnant women and children) require particular caution and contraindications.
+Special populations (such as pregnant women and children) require particular caution regarding contraindications.

 Brand names include: Minocycline Hydrochloride Tablets, Minocin® (may vary by country)